Kokonico/ObjLog/README.md

 ## what is this?
 This is a logging library for python.
 It is designed to be simple to use, and easy to understand.

+## What dependencies do I need?
+None!
+This library is built only using built-in python libraries, so you don't need to install anything extra!

+## What about Development dependencies?
+You can run the tests just with unittest!
+Tox is used for running the tests in multiple python versions, but you don't need to install it to run the tests.

 ## how do I use it?
 You can use it like this: